sophongo/sophdoc/docs/en/docs/admin/baize/best-practice/finetunel-llm.md

 installed in the local environment, which can lead to inconsistency in environment dependencies and difficulties in managing and updating dependencies.

-DCE 5.0 AI Lab provides environment management capabilities, decoupling Python environment dependency package management from development tools and task images, solving dependency management chaos and environment inconsistency issues.
+AI Lab provides environment management capabilities, decoupling Python environment dependency package management from development tools and task images, solving dependency management chaos and environment inconsistency issues.

-Here, use the environment management feature provided by DCE 5.0 AI Lab to create the environment required for ChatGLM3 fine-tuning for subsequent use.
+Here, use the environment management feature provided by AI Lab to create the environment required for ChatGLM3 fine-tuning for subsequent use.

 !!! warning